Euler State Networks: Non-dissipative Reservoir Computing: Mathematical Analysis

 \end{proof}

-Corollary~\ref{th.corollary} clearly indicates the marginal role of the spectral radius of the recurrent weight matrix $\Wh$ in determining the effective spectral radius of the EuSN, hence the asymptotic behavior of the system.
+Interestingly, applying the result of Corollary~\ref{th.corollary} in correspondence of small values of both $\varepsilon$ and $\gamma$, we can easily observe that $\rho(\J_F(\mathbf{0}, \mathbf{0})) \approx 1$ by design.
+In particular, Corollary~\ref{th.corollary} clearly indicates the marginal role of the spectral radius of the recurrent weight matrix $\Wh$ in determining the effective spectral radius of the EuSN, hence the asymptotic behavior of the system.
 The influence of $\rho(\Wh)$ on $\rho(\J_F(\mathbf{0}, \mathbf{0}))$ is indeed progressively more negligible for smaller values of the step size parameter $\varepsilon$.
 This aspect represents another crucial difference with respect to ESNs, and gives support to the initialization strategy proposed in Section~\ref{sec.model}, which does not require scaling the spectral radius of $\Wh$, and rather suggests a simpler scaling by an $\omega_{r}$ hyper-parameter after the random initialization.

 Figure~\ref{fig.rho} provides some examples of values of the effective spectral radius of EuSN, computed considering reservoirs with $N = 100$ neurons, varying $\varepsilon$ and $\gamma$ between $10^{-10}$ and $10^{-1}$, and for different values of $\omega_{r}$ varying from $0.001$ to $1$ (with resulting values of $\rho(\Wh)$ ranging from $\approx 0.015$ to $\approx 15$).
 For every configuration, the reported values are computed by averaging over 3 repetitions, following the reservoir initialization process described in Section~\ref{sec.model}.
 Results confirm that the effective spectral radius is restricted to values $\approx 1$ in all the configurations, with a few exceptions, represented by the largest values of $\varepsilon$ and $\omega_{r}$.